maheshkondraju/Dell-XPS-17-L702X-Hackintosh-Open-Core-Bootloader/ReadMe.txt

 Realtek Gigabit Ethernet Controller is working.

-Includes Realtek USB Wireless Network Controller Kexts has been included.
+Includes Realtek USB Wireless Network Controller Kexts for usb wifi dongle.

 GenericUSBXHCI.kext has been included for Renesas USB 3.0.